undeMalum/portfolio/content/posts/marimo-overview/index.md

 Let’s dive in.

-# Very real scenario
+# A Very Real Scenario

-In our "extremely realistic" scenario, we will conduct a "hard" mathematical analysis that we will progressively extend.
+In our “extremely realistic” scenario, we’ll conduct a *hardcore* mathematical analysis — one that we’ll progressively extend as we go.

-We will kick off with the following:

-Although simple, this setup already has some markdown and code that will suffice for now and is a good foundation to build upon.

-Withouth furher ado, let's move on to the problem with the execution order.
+We’ll begin with this simple setup:

+***
+{{< figure src="./images/jupyter/jupyter_initial_setup.png" alt="Screenshot presenting the initial setup of the Jupyter Notebook demo." position="center" style="border-radius: 8px;" caption="The initial setup inside Jupyter Notebook." captionPosition="right" captionStyle="color: white;" >}}
+***

+It may look trivial, but it already includes both markdown and code — enough to serve as a foundation for our example.

+With that in place, let’s jump straight into the first problem: **execution order**.

-DISCLAIMER: This posts assumes you have some basics of Python and git.
-If you don't, the examples are, hopefully, illustrative enough for you to grasps the concepts nonetheless.
+*Disclaimer: This post assumes some familiarity with Python and git.
+If you’re new to either, don’t worry — the examples should still be clear enough to follow along.*